• Home

 First up is Sparkling Water!
 I love the Bubly brand and LaCroix, but Aldi’s Pure Agua brand is awesome, too!
 These are all just water, carbonation, and natural flavors.
 In other words, just all natural ingredients and water.
 There are no sweeteners added to these!
 But some store brands to contain aspartame and artificial flavors, so be sure to check the labels.
 Don’t think that if you drink something that’s not 100% pure water, you’re going to water hell (forgive me for being so blunt).
 I totally count these toward my water intake.
 Side note: Target’s brand of sparkling water is also good – I like their Ginger Peach.

 If you follow me on social media, you may have noticed that my water is often colored… that’s because I am totally addicted to Mio Water Drops (I put an Amazon link there, but they are probably cheaper at the grocery store).
 I use the drops with the green top, which means it is sweetened with Stevia.
-I really like these!
 Since these have helped me to be better about drinking more water, I don’t feel bad about using them.
 At all.
 I had dumb rules in my head about what counts as water and what doesn’t.
 I just had to get over that!
 And yes, I know some people wouldn’t use this product because it has coloring in it.
 I wouldn’t necessarily feed it to my kids, but I am okay using it occasionally for myself.
 And win – I’ve been drinking more water since I like the way it tastes!

 4. (ALMOST) ALL LIQUIDS COUNT

-I use our amazing Berkley water filter for all of our drinking water.
+I use our amazing Berkey water filter for all of our drinking water.
 But I’ve learned that pure water is not all that counts.
 A nutritionist told me, it doesn’t mean you have to fill a gallon jug, sit it on the counter, and drink it all to get your water quota met!
 Many other things count as water in your day!
 I promise you’re “drinking” more water than you think you are.
 If you drink decaffeinated coffee or tea, it counts toward your intake!
 If you drink smoothies, kombucha, fresh juices, fresh fruits and vegetables, almond milk, decaf coffee, etc. – be sure to count the water in EVERYTHING.

 Well, there you have it… my tips for drinking more water!
 What other suggestions do you have to add to this list?